CEMeNT-PSAAP/MCDC/docs/source/user_guide/tallies.rst

    flux /= dz
    flux_sdev /= dz

 The score arrays contain values integrated over their bins.
-Divide by the applicable spatial, angular, energy, or time widths when a differential result is required.
+Spatial grids in the output retain cm, angular grids use radians or dimensionless polar cosine, energy grids use eV, and time grids use seconds.
+Divide by the applicable bin widths when a differential result is required.

 Reducing an Angular Tally
 -------------------------